lineality/story_rpg_platform/README.md

 2026 08 08

-Some people are genuinely attracted to and satisfied by fireworks and simple shell-game, dice, roulette 'fooled-by-randomness' 'flashing lights and explosions' stimulation with no story, character, concepts, language, reading, art, etc.
+Some people are genuinely attracted to and satisfied by fireworks and simple shell-games, dice, roulette, 'fooled-by-randomness,' 'flashing lights and explosions,' stimulation with no story, character, concepts, language, reading, art, etc.

-on the other end of the spectrum there are museums, which are arguably 'static object in cases' but are usually indicative of an underlying story and of a 'craft'
+On the other end of the spectrum there are museums, which are arguably 'static objects in cases' but are usually indicative of an underlying story and of a 'craft.'

-to not underestimate the depth in a single 'painting'
+To not underestimate the depth in a single 'painting'
 - LP slip-cover art
 - Paperback book cover art (which in the case of science fiction in the erra of John W. Cambell (which arguably is 'Science Fiction' proper, book-stories and characters not-uncommonly were secondary homages to cover-art).